AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - int
      - The true bits per sample of the file (1 for true PBM files, even though OIIO will report the ``format`` as UINT8).
+   * - ``pnm:binary``
+     - int
+     - nonzero if the file itself used the PNM binary format, 0 if it used ASCII.
+The PNM writer honors this attribute in the ImageSpec to determine whether to write an ASCII or binary file.

 **Configuration settings for PNM input**